GitRubin1/AWS-Lambda-Athena/README.md

 ### Note

-Input file had IP addresses so not adding that file in the repo
+Input file had IP addresses so not adding file in the repo